-As a real estate investor, there may be no number as important to know as the property value.
-This type of information will help you to decide whether refinancing or selling the home will be the best course of action to maximize your profitability.
+As a real estate investor, having a concrete understanding of property value is absolutely crucial.
+This type of information will help you to decide whether refinancing, renovating, or selling the home will be the best course of action to maximize your profitability.
+In this guide, we take a detailed look at some of the most accurate home value estimator tools currently available.

 Many investors today make use of home value estimator tools to help them puzzle out exactly what their property is worth.
 Doing so without help can be difficult to do.
 That’s why we’ve put together this full guide to home value estimator tools online – which ones are most accurate, most trustworthy, and most likely to help the investor to succeed when investing.

 Before we talk about the tools, however, we need to talk about what they measure and why.
-How is the home value determined, and what are these tools taking into account when showing you potential home values?
-Let’s start with a closer look at the factors that influence home value:
+How is the home value determined, and what are these tools taking into account when showing you the home’s value?
+Let’s start with a closer look at the factors that influence a home value estimate.

 What Determines Home Value